jakecraige/loopback-ember-example/README.md

 * change into the new directory
 * `npm install`
 * `bower install`
+* `cd api && npm install`

 ## Running / Development

+* `./api/bin/build-lbclient`
 * `ember server`
+* `cd api && slc run`

 * Visit your app at http://localhost:4200.
+* Visit your REST API at http://localhost:3000/explorer.

+When you make changes to the loopback server I think you need to restart it.

 ### Code Generators